YL2120/NodeJS-CLI/README.md

 # NodeJS-CLI
-# Version-1.0.11
+# Version-1.0.12

 ## Description
-The tool will verify that the parameter is a well-formatted country name, transform it onto a two-letters country code,
+The tool will verify that the parameter is a well-formatted country name, transform it onto a two-letters country code.
+The tool will show the holidays of the  year for the given country.

 ## Install